Eroica-cpp/dota2scripts/README.md

 * Write an [issue](https://github.com/Eroica-cpp/dota2scripts/issues/new).

-If you like this repo, a star is appreciated.
+If you like this repo, a star would be appreciated.

 Licenses
 ----
 * Source code is released under [The MIT License](https://mit-license.org/).
-* Other content are licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nd/4.0/).
+* Other content are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).